jjangga0214/hasura-cli/README.md

 ## Support

 Generally, it works on 64 bits architecture of any Linux, macOS, and Windows with node@>=8.

-As of writing, the "latest" versions are respectively ubuntu-18.04, macOS-10.14 and windows-2019.
-They are subject to be automatically changed to new versions if available.

 ## Development (Contribution)